bestbat/Homura/README.md

 To get a better design, copy the file `.dialogrc` to `/home/$USER`

 To uninstall that script just delete that and the Games & Programs folder in the home directory.

+# Hide terminal

+The only solution is to use screen.

+Start a screen session in your terminal with `screen -r steam` for example and then open PWGOFBSD after launching something press ctl+a+d then you can close the terminal.
+To re-open the session use `screen -r steam`.s

 ## Contribute :pencil2:
 if you want to contribute to this repo then just send a pull request or issues :)